-On your the Home or With Requests page, you will see My Favorites (number of favorites).
+On your Home or W Requests page, you will see My Favorites (number of favorites).
 You can quickly make requests by creating a favorite of requests you make often, then just click the favorite.

 You must be authorized to create requests for the assets and accounts you choose to include in a favorite.
-To change the look of the favorite tiles, click \blacksquare for large icons or \blacksquare for small icons.
+To change the look of the favorite tiles, click F for large icons or for small icons.